george-hawkins/mini-quad-2023/purchases.md

 Standard shipping was $US4.

-Shipping took from May 29th to June 8th (came in small plastic wrapper with no bubblewrap - the boxes containing the motors include a little protective padding around the motors).
+For the motors, shipping took from May 29th to June 8th (came in small plastic wrapper with no bubblewrap - the boxes containing the motors include a little protective padding around the motors).

+For the clamp, shipping took from May 29th to June 17th.
+In an example of how random packing is from Chinese suppliers, both the motors and the clamp came from Emax but the motors came with essentially no addiational packaging while the clamp (that is clearly far more robust than the motors) came in a sturdy cardboard box containing a truly ridiculous amount protective padding material.

 ---